General Chemistry · Unit 15

 Because hydronium and hydroxide concentrations are often tiny numbers, chemists use a logarithmic scale.
 The pH and pOH compress those wide ranges into values you can actually compare.

-If this feels shaky, start with the neutral benchmark first, then decide whether the solution is acidic or basic before you calculate anything else.
+If you are confused, start with the neutral benchmark first, then decide whether the solution is acidic or basic before you calculate anything else.

 pH = -log[H3O+] pOH = -log[OH-]